Toward Generalizable Whole Brain Representations with High-Resolution Light-Sheet Data¶

 Key Findings¶

-- Severe Generalization Gap: Most models perform well only on their own marker; cross-dataset F1 drops dramatically (e.g., cFos model achieves only F1=0.02 on NeuN).
+- Severe Generalization Gap: Most models perform well only on their own marker; cross-dataset F1 drops sharply (e.g., cFos model on NeuN is only 0.02).

-- GFAP Detection is Hardest: Even the in-domain model achieves only F1=0.33; the Iba1 model (0.61) outperforms the GFAP model on GFAP data.
+- GFAP is Hardest to Detect: Even with its own model, F1 is only 0.33; an Iba1 model (0.61) actually outperforms the GFAP model on GFAP data.

-- MAE Features Effectively Improve Detection: As a post-processing classifier, MAE features yield a mean F1 improvement of 22.9% on GFAP (86.3% on region 3).
+- MAE Features Boost Detection: As a post-processing classifier, GFAP F1 increased by an average of 22.9% (up to 86.3% in region 3).

-- Optimal Mask Ratio Far Below Natural Images: 0.15 vs. 0.75, reflecting the high semantic density of 3D biological images.
+- Optimal Mask Ratio is Lower than Natural Images: 0.15 vs 0.75, reflecting high semantic density in 3D biological images.

 Highlights & Insights¶

-- First Whole-Brain LSFM Benchmark: CANVAS fills the gap of standardized benchmarks in biological volumetric imaging.
-Coverage of 6 markers spanning neurons to immune cells enables systematic evaluation of model generalization, and the dataset serves as a valuable resource for 3D foundation model development.
+- First Whole-Brain LSFM Benchmark: CANVAS fills the gap for standardized benchmarks in biological volumetric imaging.
+Covering various cell types provides a resource for 3D foundation model development.

-- Content-Aware MAE Weighting: A simple yet effective technique — assigning 10× weight to cell-containing patches in sparse biological signals.
-This "up-weighting informative regions" strategy is broadly applicable to self-supervised methods dealing with sparse data.
+- Content-Aware MAE Weighting: A simple but effective trick—applying 10x weight to cell-containing patches in sparse signals.
+This weighting strategy is relevant for all SSL methods dealing with sparse data.

-- Cross-Modality Complementary Perspective: The paper clearly positions LSFM within the fMRI (macroscale) → LSFM (mesoscale) → EM (nanoscale) imaging spectrum, providing a conceptual framework for multimodal brain science research.
+- Complementary Multimodal Perspectives: The paper clearly positions LSFM within the spectrum of fMRI (macro) \(\rightarrow\) LSFM (meso) \(\rightarrow\) EM (nano), providing a framework for multimodal neuroscience.

 Limitations & Future Work¶

-- Annotation volume remains small (93k annotations vs. approximately 87 million cells in the mouse brain), covering only 3 ROIs per marker.
+- Annotation volume remains small (~93k vs. ~87 million cells in a mouse brain), covering only 3 ROIs per marker.

-- No new detection algorithm is proposed; the baseline model (ConvMixer) is relatively simple.
+- No new detection algorithm was proposed; the baseline (ConvMixer) is relatively simple.

-- The 6 markers cover only a fraction of all cell types; future work should expand marker coverage.
+- 6 markers cover only a fraction of cell types; future extension is needed.

-- The 3D-MAE is currently used only as a post-processing TP/FP classifier, not integrated end-to-end into detection.
+- 3D-MAE is currently used only for post-processing classification, not yet integrated into end-to-end detection.

 Related Work & Insights¶

-- vs. BrainSeg / CellPose, etc.: Existing methods primarily target specific modalities or cell types; CANVAS provides a systematic platform for cross-marker generalization evaluation.
+- vs. BrainSeg / CellPose: Existing methods target specific modalities or types; CANVAS provides a systematic platform for cross-marker generalization.

-- vs. Natural-Image MAE: The optimal mask ratio for LSFM (0.15) is substantially lower than for natural images (0.75), indicating that pretraining strategies must be adapted to data characteristics.
+- vs. Natural Image MAE: The optimal mask ratio (0.15) for LSFM is much lower than natural images (0.75), indicating strategies must be tuned to data characteristics.

-- vs. fMRI / EM Datasets: LSFM achieves a unique balance between whole-organ coverage and subcellular resolution, serving as a critical bridge between macroscale functional imaging and nanoscale structural imaging.
+- vs. fMRI/EM Datasets: LSFM uniquely balances whole-organ coverage with subcellular resolution, bridging functional and structural imaging.

 Rating¶